 18:00 Meet your guides over dinner and discuss the routing and what to expect over the next few days.

 We depart from the lodge following the course of the river in a western direction.
 Not far from the lodge we will make our first stop at Swartbooisdrift.
 This is where the courageous Dorsland Trekkers crossed the Kunene on their quest to reach Angola.

 Late afternoon we reach Epupa where a wonderful sight awaits you.
-Here the waters of the Kunene plunge 60 meters down into the main stream with the river splitting up in hundreds of small waterfalls… a sight you will never forget.
+Here the waters of the Kunene plunge 60 metres down into the mainstream, with the river splitting up in hundreds of small waterfalls … a sight you will never forget.

 Set up camp at one of the campsites at Epupa.

 O/N Camping at Epupa (breakfast, dinner)

 DAY 3: EPUPA – DIRECTION VAN ZYL’S PASS

 After breakfast we break up camp and depart from the Kunene heading south.
 Our route will take us in the direction of Van Zyl’s Pass.
 We aim to camp near the pass before driving it tomorrow.

 O/N Camping at Van Zyl’s Community Camp or nearby (breakfast, dinner)

 A bucket list experience is on the agenda for today … Van Zyl’s Pass!
 We will head for the pass that is located between two mountain ranges in the Marienfluss.
 The Marienfluss is a valley with soft sand and grasslands.
 One of the amazing features of the Marienfluss is the “fairy circles”.
 Your guide will discuss the various theories about these circles that dot the landscape.